gregoryv/order/README.md

-Package [order](https://pkg.go.dev/github.com/gregoryv/order)provides custom sorting of lines.
+Package [order](https://pkg.go.dev/github.com/gregoryv/order) provides custom sorting of lines.

 Initial purpose is to sort project directories and its files in a more logic manner.
 Ie. a directory structure is